-The plan proposes that, instead of the current nine Dorset councils, there would be only two - one for urban Dorset and one for rural Dorset.
+The proposal was that, instead of the current nine Dorset councils, there would be only two - one for urban Dorset and one for rural Dorset.

 The new rural Dorset unitary authority would then consist of the remainder of the county of Dorset in a new unitary authority called the "Dorset Area Unitary Authority".

 So, the new "Dorset Area Unitary Authority" would carry out all the functions of the present Dorset County Council two-tier council structure involving district and borough councils (except for the existing Christchurch BC area).